 We are the world's largest manufacturer of fully-automatic transmissions for medium- and heavy-duty commercial vehicles, medium- and heavy-tactical U.S. military vehicles and hybrid-propulsion systems for transit buses.
-Allison transmissions are used in a variety of applications, including on-highway trucks (distribution, refuse, construction, fire and emergency), buses (primarily school and transit), motorhomes, off-highway vehicles and equipment (primarily energy and mining) and military vehicles (wheeled and tracked).
+Allison transmissions are used in a wide variety of applications, including on-highway trucks (distribution, refuse, construction, fire and emergency), buses (primarily school and transit), motorhomes, off-highway vehicles and equipment (primarily energy and mining) and military vehicles (wheeled and tracked).
 We believe the Allison brand is one of the most recognized in our industry as a result of the performance, reliability and fuel efficiency of our transmissions.
-We estimate that globally, in 2010, we sold approximately 60% of all fully-automatic transmissions for medium- and heavy-duty on-highway commercial vehicle applications, and we believe we are well-positioned to capitalize on attractive growth opportunities.
-For the years ended December 31, 2010, 2009 and 2008 we generated net sales of \$1,926.3 million, \$1,766.7 million and \$2,061.4 million, respectively, net income (loss) of \$29.6 million, \$(323.9) million and \$(328.1) million, respectively, Adjusted net income of \$273.7 million, \$49.6 million and \$92.7 million, respectively, and Adjusted EBITDA of \$617.0 million, \$501.3 million and \$544.0 million, respectively, representing a 32.0%, 28.4% and 26.4%, Adjusted EBITDA margin, respectively.
+We estimate that globally, in 2011, we sold approximately 62% of all fully-automatic transmissions for medium- and heavy-duty on-highway commercial vehicle applications, and we believe we are well-positioned to capitalize on attractive growth opportunities.
+For the years ended December 31, 2011, 2010, 2009 and 2008 we generated net sales of \$2,162.8 million, \$1,926.3 million, \$1,766.7 million and \$2,061.4 million, respectively, net income (loss) of \$103.0 million, \$29.6 million, \$(323.9) million and \$(328.1) million, respectively, Adjusted net income of \$305.4 million, \$273.7 million, \$49.6 million and \$92.7 million, respectively, and Adjusted EBITDA of \$711.9 million, \$617.0 million, \$501.3 million and \$544.0 million, respectively, representing a 32.9% 32.0%, 28.4% and 26.4%, Adjusted EBITDA margin, respectively.

 We introduced the world's first fully-automatic transmission for commercial vehicles over 60 years ago.
 Since that time, we have driven the trend in North America and Western Europe towards increasing automaticity by targeting a diverse range of commercial vehicle vocations.
 As compared to manual transmissions and AMTs, we believe the superior performance attributes of our fully-automatic transmissions in vocations with a high degree of "start and stop" activity, as well as in urban environments, include lower maintenance costs, reduced vehicle downtime, ease of operation, increased safety and improved driver and passenger comfort.
 We believe our transmissions offer increased fuel efficiency and faster acceleration, resulting in lower operating costs and increased productivity when they are used in vehicles with duty cycles that require a high degree of "start and stop" activity.
 As a result of these attributes, our fully-automatic transmissions are the standard or exclusive transmission offered in the powertrain configuration of certain types of vehicles in North America, including school buses, fire and emergency vehicles, medium- and heavy-tactical U.S. military vehicles and certain mining trucks.
 In applications where our transmission is offered as an alternative to a manual transmission or an AMT, such as distribution and refuse trucks, we believe end users frequently specify an "Allison" transmission when ordering a commercial vehicle, which can create pull-through demand for our products to our OEM customers.
+Our transmissions are also commonly used in various oil and natural gas drilling and extraction equipment where we believe our products' performance, reliability, equipment uptime and ease of operation is critical to end users.